ckschmieder/grunt-sass-workflow/README.md

 	- [gruntjs](http://gruntjs.com/)
 	- [bower](http://bower.io)

-2. Clone this repository into your local machine using the terminal (mac) or Gitbash (PC) `> git clone https://github.com/planetoftheweb/gruntworkflows.git`
+2. Clone this repository into your local machine using the terminal (mac) or Gitbash (PC) `> git clone https://github.com/ckschmieder/grunt-sass-workflow.git`
-3. CD to the folder `cd gruntworkflows`
+3. CD to the folder `cd grunt-sass-workflow`
 4. Run `> npm install` to install the project dependencies
 4. Run `> bower install` to install the project dependencies
 5. Run `> grunt` command to start the automation